jarechalde/H_DB_PROJECT/README.md

 ## Application Architecture

-This application was built using Mave, this will help us to compile our project once everything is ready, and it will also help us to load in a simple way all the dependencies that we will use under this project's scome.
+This application was built using Maven, this will help us to compile our project once everything is ready, and it will also help us to load in a simple way all the dependencies that we will use under this project's scope.

+### Classes

+### Debugging

+A really important part of a project is debugging.
+For this purpose we used slf4j debugger, which help us to understand better whats going on when something is not working in our code.
+The debugger will save all its output to a log file, which will be helpful in the future have some records of what has been going on in our application before a failure occurs.

+### Testing the application

+For testing the application, we created different tests, in which we execute different commands on our classes, and set the expected return of this commands.
+If the command returns same outcome as expected the test will be successful, otherwise, the test will fail.
+Maven builder will run all this tests before creating the final application and if any of these fail, the application will not be created.

+### Building the application

 Once we are ready to build our project, we will just run this simple command on the Maven Build context.